 Before you start though make sure that your hands are clean and free of lotions and perfumes.

-You will not want any oils or residues to make contact with these photographs as they will obviously have a damaging affect to them.
+You will not want any oils or residues to make contact with these photographs as they will have a damaging effect on them.

-However, despite white gloves appearing in this post you maybe surprised to know that you do not actually need to these at all.
+However, despite white gloves appearing in this post, you may be surprised to know that you do not need these at all.

 Let me explain.

 In the first place washing your hands thoroughly will ensure that no damage will be done to your family heirlooms.

 As your hands are clean then there are no oils to pass onto the photograph.